 - 1. HT Awards with Rainbow Promise link each week. - 2.
 Each half term, a 'Living Values' award will be awarded to one child in each class who has lived out our Christian Values this term.
-These children will be invited for a Hot Chocolate with a member of SLT. - 3.
+This will be selected by the pupils themselves.
+These children will be invited for a Hot Chocolate with the Headteacher. - 3.
 Our Annual Awards Evening will reward pupils who have consistently gone 'over and above' in relation to our Rainbow Promises.
 These will mean that 7 children per class will be recognised each year.